fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 {{< image src="partyman-status.png" alt="Output of './partyman status' command" >}}

 Great!
-Your node is now managed by Partyman and you have the latest `particld` daemon running!
+Your node is now managed by Partyman and you have the latest `rhombusd` daemon running!

 ### Create a staking wallet